s-gv/s-gv.github.io/blog/meta-learning-in-pytorch/index.md

 - Compute adaptation loss (L_adap) using weights (W, W_adap) and unlabeled examples in the source domain
 - Wn = W - inner_lr * dL_adap/dW
-- Use Wn to make predictions for that task for inputs in the target domain
+- Use Wn to make predictions for that task for new inputs in the target domain
 ```